its-nedum/its-nedum/README.md

 ---
 ### About Me
-✨ I'm a Full Stack Web Developer based in Abuja.
+✨ I'm a Full Stack Software Developer based in Abuja.
 I'm passionate about technology, learning new stuff and solving problems.
 - 🔭 I’m currently working on some freelance projects.
 - 💬 Ask me about: Software design, development, testing and deployment.
 - 📫 How to reach me: emesuechinedu@gmail.com or [@its_nedum](https://twitter.com/its_nedum)